-Yes, picnics are allowed for up to ten people from two households or an unlimited number of people from a single household.
+Yes, picnics are allowed for up to ten people.
 Masks should be worn at all times unless you’re eating or drinking.
 You are allowed to lower your mask when taking a bite, but don’t take this too far.
 Masks are there for your safety and the safety of your picnic partners.
 It’s also a good idea not to share food if you don’t live together.
-Here are some of our favourite picnic spots (if you live within 25k), and here are some places that will deliver a pre-packed picnic hamper straight to your door - or even your park.
+Here are some of our favourite picnic spots (if you live within 25km), and here are some places that will deliver a pre-packed picnic hamper straight to your door – or even your park.

 Can I work out with my personal trainer?

 Personal training sessions can be conducted outdoors, for up to nine people plus the trainer.

 Outdoor pools have reopened, and they now have a density quotient of a maximum of 50 people at one time.